310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 “We’re Chinese zombies, basically~ We’ve been revived by the secret techniques of Taoism, so we aren’t rotten bodies!
 We even smell nice!”

-“Our muscles aren’t rotten either, so we can even do Kenpo!
+“Our muscles haven't rotted either, so we can even do Kenpo!
 Aiyah~☆”[^5]

 “As long as we have these talismans stuck to our forehead, we’ll be loyal servants to everything you say!
-So don’t be frightened!”
+So don’t be scared!”
 {% endbubble %}

 {% bubble Chiaki %}